On Convergence of Adam for Stochastic Optimization under Relaxed Assumptions: Introduction

-In the currently popular field of deep learning, a range of variants based on SGD, known as adaptive gradient methods \cite{duchi2011adaptive,tieleman2012lecture,kingma2014adam,reddi2019convergence}, which employ not only the current gradients but also all past gradients to adaptively set coordinate-wise step-sizes, have emerged.
-These methods are preferred to SGD for minimizing various objective functions due to their rapid convergence and the advantage of not requiring step-sizes' adjustments based on problem-parameters.
-Among these methods, Adam \cite{kingma2014adam} has been proven to be one of the most effective methods empirically and becomes one of the main optimizers in training many deep learning tasks including computer vision \cite{deng2009imagenet,he2016deep,huang2017densely} and natural language processing \cite{goodfellow2016deep,vaswani2017attention}.
-Generally speaking, Adam absorbs some key ideas from previous adaptive methods \cite{duchi2011adaptive,tieleman2012lecture} while adding more unique structures.
-It combines the exponential moving average mechanism from RMSProp \cite{tieleman2012lecture} and meanwhile adds the heavy-ball style momentum \cite{polyak1964some} and two unique corrective terms.
-This unique structure leads to a huge success for Adam in practical applications but at the same time brings more challenge to the theoretical analysis.
+In the popular field of deep learning, a range of variants based on SGD, known as adaptive gradient methods have emerged.
+These methods employ the past gradients to adaptively tune their step-sizes and are preferred to SGD for minimizing various objective functions due to their efficiency.
+Among these methods, Adam \cite{kingma2014adam} has been one of the most effective methods empirically.
+Generally speaking, Adam absorbs some key ideas from previous adaptive methods such as AdaGrad \cite{duchi2011adaptive,streeter2010lesson} and RMSProp \cite{tieleman2012lecture} while adding more unique structures.
+It combines the exponential moving average mechanism from RMSProp and meanwhile adds the heavy-ball style momentum \cite{polyak1964some} and two unique corrective terms.
+This unique structure leads to a huge success for Adam in practical applications but at the same time brings more challenges to the theoretical analysis.